 “Step Up to Quality coaches are an asset for ANY program.
 Our coach provided resources to help us learn more about what we needed to accomplish to raise quality.
 She worked one–on–one with staff that needed assistance and together we developed action plans and goals.

 You are not required to have a coach, but many participating programs agree that this is the most beneficial form of support offered by Step Up to Quality.
 Coaches provide an extra layer of support and encouragement for you and your program staff as you work toward your goals.

 “Our coach has been wonderful –– every interaction is positive and individualized for our program and our needs.
 She has helped us see things from a new perspective, but has also stayed open to how we do things based on our philosophies and goals.

 — Center director, Step 2, Omaha

-Programs enrolled in Step Up to Quality are eligible to request a coach once they complete the requirements for Step 2.
-If you are interested in a coach, you must complete the Coach Interest Questionnaire over the phone with Step Up to Quality.
-You can request a call by contacting Ann Adams at 844-807-5712 or at firstname.lastname@example.org.
+Programs enrolled in Step Up to Quality can request one-on-one coaching once they complete the requirements for Step 2.
+If you are interested in a coach, please complete the Coach Interest Questionnaire over the phone with Step Up to Quality so we can learn more about your program’s specific interests and needs.

 If you are a looking for a rewarding career in early childhood and are committed to helping programs understand and implement quality, consider applying to be a Step Up to Quality coach.